abdulahadq29/abdulahadq29/README.md

 ### Hello

-Hi! my name is Abdul Ahad Qureshi and I am an undergraduate student at the University of Toronto.
-I am in my fourth year majoring in Economics with a double minor in Mathematics and Statistics.
+Hi!
+My name is Ahad Qureshi and I am a recent graduate from the University of Toronto.
+I majored in Economics with a double minor in Mathematics and Statistics.

 <!--
 **abdulahadq29/abdulahadq29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.